NAVIGATING THE FACTS

 Credit: Alexander Shatov

 In the world of social media, Facebook's blue stands out as one of the most recognizable colors.
-But there's more to this choice than mere marketing.
+But there's more to this choice than marketing.

-There is another reason why Mark Zuckerberg, the famous creator of Facebook , chose this color: he is colorblind to green and red hues.
+There is another reason why Mark Zuckerberg, the famous creator of Facebook, chose this color: he is colorblind to green and red hues.
 As he stated in a 2010 interview with the New Yorker, blue is the color he perceives most vividly.

 4